 His concealed origin and the development of his main character, Krazy Kat, a black cat, gave way to many theories and politically charged interpretations when the contents and particularly the violence and lack of respect between (white) police, mouse and a (black) cat is analyzed.
 According to author Braun, this was never actually resolved and there are as many facts and theories that point to either a very critical observation of race relations with open racism towards African Americans (which, on the other hand, unfortunately was subject to probably many cartoons of the era) or a distant and rather musing view on black endurance or superiority in American society.

 Herriman and his family moved between Los Angeles and New York, depending on his current employer.
-Before he eventually became successful, he experimented a lot with animal cartoons like the Dingbat Family and was probably best known in the early years of the 20th century for his cartoons on sports events.
+Before he eventually became successful, he experimented a lot with animal cartoons like the Dingbat Family and was probably best known in the early years of the 20th century for his cartoons of sports events.

 In 1912, newspaper owners decided to move their cartoons to a separate page that had no other news or articles; an important development within the genre.
 Herriman by then already had his regular strips in a Hearst publication and was one of the first cartoonists to benefit from that decision.
 Krazy Kat started in 1913 and ran until 1944, a very long time compared to the lives of most other newspaper cartoons, particularly those of the Sunday editions.